sofia-fischer/philo-blog/content/posts/2025-12-python-registry.md

 ## Conclusion

-The line between _magically working dev experience_ and _hard to debug code_ is thin.
-Debugging import-related issues inspired me to write this

-post, and dive deep to understand what patterns exists, and how Python imports work under the hood.
-Depending on the use case, the next developer could be spared such debugging sessions by choosing a simpler pattern, but on the other hand there are use cases in which the magic is worth it, not only for framework development.
+_Magically working dev experience_ and _hard to debug code_ often go hand in hand.
+Still, things can be done to minimize the knowledge required from the developer to use the code.
+Tests that fail with dev-friendly messages when something is not imported or registered correctly can help a lot, and move the magic to the tests instead of the business code.
+If the magic is in the business code, good documentation to spread awareness about the pitfalls of the current implementation and minimizing the errors developers can make is crucial.

+Again big thanks to [Markus Holtermann](https://github.com/markush) for the debugging help on import related bugs, many insights about python and inspiration for this post!

 Happy coding :)